In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 This is a one-touch, auto milk frothing bean to cup machine, and it appears to have a lot going for it in terms of features for the price.

-The dual-chamber hopper – is about as much use as a chocolate fireguard, in my modest opinion.
-If you’re thinking of buying this machine because of this feature, I’d recommend against it.
+The dual-chamber hopper – is about as much work with as a chocolate fireguard, in my humble opinion.
+If you’re thinking of buying this machine because of this feature, I’d suggest against it.

 So when you switch from one hopper to the other, what about the grinds retention, and not only that, what about the beans retention, meaning the beans that are sitting on top of the burrs from the other chamber when you switch chambers?

-Basically, you’re going to end up drinking a mix of the coffee from both chambers – unless you make coffee and chuck it away after switching hopper chambers, and how much you’d need to chuck away would depend on the grinding retention and how lots of beans are sitting on top of the burrs, it could be two or even three coffees that you’d need to make and pour away.
+Extremely, you’re going to end up drinking a mix of the coffee from both chambers – unless you make coffee and chuck it away after switching hopper chambers, and how much you’d need to chuck away would depend on the grinding retention and how a number of beans are sitting on top of the burrs, it could be two or even three coffees that you’d need to make and pour away.

-So as far as I’m concerned, dual hoppers are totally pointless unless they’re feeding dual grinders, as is the case with the DeLonghi Maestosa, and the Siemens EQ.9 plus connect s700, which both have two separate grinders.
+So as far as I’m worried, dual hoppers are entirely pointless unless they’re feeding dual grinders, as is the case with the DeLonghi Maestosa, and the Siemens EQ.9 plus connect s700, which both have two separate grinders.

 Check Price – Amazon UK Check Price – Currys